stockeh/mapreduce-analysis-msd/README.md

     - Shenggy, 3.931 dB
     - Pens, 3.746 dB
     - Pain Jerk, 3.746 dB
-3. What is the song(s) with the highest popularity score?
-    - Sleepyhead, 1.0
-    - Halfway Gone, 1.0
-    - Love Story, 1.0
-4. Which artist has the highest total time spent fading in their songs?
+3. Which artist has the highest total time spent fading in their songs?
     - 50 Cent ft.
 Murda Mass Young Buck & Spider Loc, 40.5 minutes
     - Vincent Bruley, 39.1 minutes
     - Melvins, 37.7 minutes
-5. What is the longest song(s)?
+4. What is the longest song(s)?
 The shortest song(s)?
 The song(s) of median length?
 The song(s) of mean length?
     - Longest: Grounation, 50.5 minutes
     - Shortest: Rainy Days And Mondays, 0.005 minutes
     - Median: Step Ya Game Up (Remix), 3.8 minutes
     - Mean: You Put a Spell on Me, 4.1 minutes
-6. Create *new* segment data for the average song.
+5. Create *new* segment data for the average song.
 Including start time, pitch, timbre, max loudness, max loudness time, and start loudness.
     - ...
-7. Which artist(s) is the most generic?
+6. Which artist(s) is the most generic?
 Which artist(s) is the most unique?
     - Generic: The Rolling Stones, The Beatles, The Fairfield Four
     - Unique: Kuti, Brutal Deluxe, Lennox Brown
-8. Create a song with a higher popularity score than that found in the dataset.
+7. Create a song with a higher popularity score than that found in the dataset.
+    - This method introduces use of multiple linear regression to fit a hyper plane to the sample space.
+The function g(x_n ; w) is parameterized by the vector w; and using ordinary least squares, we can approximate the values of w to fit a model to the parameters that define a song.
+Then we can perform a search in the parameter space of w to find a solution of X which results in a hotness target T greater than the maximum in the data.

 **hotness** | duration | end_fade_in | key | loudness | mode | start_fade_out | tempo | time_sign
 ---|---|---|---|---|---|---|---|---
 **1.155** | 580.307 | 4.463 | 3.721 | -0.0871 | -1.293 | -518.386 | 171.054 | -0.318

-These questions continue to evolve as a greater analysis is achieved...
+8. What is the geographical density of artists corresponding to the year of song releases?
+    - This explores visual and analytical components, and thus has been shown in a Jupyter Notebook [ here ](https://nbviewer.jupyter.org/github/stockeh/mapreduce-analysis-msd/blob/master/notebook/location-notebook.ipynb)